marchoeppner/nf-template/docs/developer.md

 2. Checkout the new repository

-After checking out the repo, create a branch "dev" or "devel" as well as "main"
+After checking out the repo, create a branch "dev" as well as "main"

 ```
-git branch devel
+git branch dev
 git branch main
 ```
 With these branches created, switch to the devel branch and start developing.

 ```
-git checkout devel
+git checkout dev
 ```

 3. Go through the source files and address the sections marked with `//DEV`